varunbpatil/cosmos/README.md

 ![Connectors Edit](images/endpoints_create.png)

-The page should be automatically updated in a few seconds after the *endpoint* is created.
+The page should be automatically updated immediately after the *endpoint* is created.

 ![Connectors Edit](images/endpoints.png)